 Moray

 § This page gives an overview of the Moray local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Moray is located in northeast Scotland, famous for its whisky distilleries along the Speyside region, sandy beaches, and RAF Lossiemouth.
 Elgin is its administrative centre, and the economy blends food production, defence, and tourism.

-The administrative boundary of Moray can be viewed on OpenStreetMap: District Boundary of Moray.
+The administrative boundary of Moray can also be viewed on OpenStreetMap: District Boundary of Moray.

 Key Facts about Moray